Here's What Steph Curry Said After The Warriors Lost to The Mavs

 Steph Curry and the Golden State Warriors lost to the Dallas Mavericks on Thursday evening in Texas.

-The Golden State Warriors lost their third straight game when they fell 122-113 to the Dallas Mavericks in Texas.
+The Golden State Warriors lost their third straight game when they fell 122-113 to the Dallas Mavericks in Texas on Thursday night.

 After the game, three-time NBA Champion Steph Curry spoke to reporters, and two clips of what he said can be seen in the tweets embedded below from the Twitter account of Warriors on NBCS.